Angelhpascual/test-acid-tango-inditex/README.md

+# Product Grid Dashboard

+## Overview

+A React-based dashboard application for managing products in a grid layout.
+The application implements a clean architecture pattern with domain-driven design principles, allowing users to organize products in rows with various alignment options and drag-and-drop functionality.

+## Features

+- **Row Management**

+  - Create up to 3 rows
+  - Delete rows
+  - Drag and drop to reorder rows
+  - Adjust row alignment (left, center, right)

+- **Product Management**

+  - Add random products to rows (max 3 products per row)
+  - Remove products from rows
+  - Drag and drop products between rows
+  - Visual feedback when attempting to add products to full rows

+- **Data Persistence**
+  - Local storage implementation
+  - Reset functionality to clear all data

+## Technical Stack

+- **Frontend Framework**: React
+- **State Management**: Custom implementation with ViewModels
+- **Testing**: Vitest + React Testing Library
+- **UI Components**:
+  - `@dnd-kit/core` for drag and drop
+  - Motion for animations
+  - Tailwind CSS for styling

+## Architecture

+The project follows Clean Architecture principles with the following layers:

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.